-1031X is a “qualified intermediary,” which means that we facilitate 1031 exchanges.
+1031X is a “Qualified Intermediary,” which means that we facilitate 1031 exchanges.

 After 28 years in the business, our clients have processed $2.5+ billion in successful 1031 exchanges nationwide.

-You should speak with an experienced 1031 exchange coordinator.
 The details of your potential exchange help determine which strategy is best for you.